 Understanding Georgia Car Accident Laws

 Georgia has strict laws for motorists when it comes to reporting motor vehicle crashes — and not abiding by these laws can mean legal consequences.
+However, failure to report an accident in Georgia can do more than land you a warning or a fine.
 Not reporting a car accident can also put your injury claim in jeopardy, and you could be leaving the compensation you deserve on the table.
 Here's what you need to know.

-Georgia laws require that a formal police report be filed for a motor vehicle crash involving the following scenarios:
+Georgia car accident laws require that a formal police report be filed for a motor vehicle crash involving the following scenarios:

 - The collision resulted in deaths